All Collections

 Segment Filters

-Every Rule-set in the Segmentation menu offers a wide range of different filters.
+Every rule set in the Segmentation menu offers a wide range of different filters.
 Filters have different priorities, starting with the broadest categories and working down to the most specific ones.

 • Channel & Subscription status.
 The Channel rule allows you to segment your contacts by their subscription status to promotional messages in the following channels: Email, SMS, and Browser push notifications.
 Each of them has its own set of filters and subfilters.